 Introduction

 The hysteroscopic resection of the septum is now the most popular treatment modality.
-Incomplete removal of the septum depends on the size of the septum, which may acquire a second session.
-The incomplete septum is usually diagnosed by office hysteroscopy, which is expensive, invasive, and needs special equipment [6,7].
+Incomplete septum removal depends on its size and may require a second session.
+The incomplete septum is usually diagnosed by office hysteroscopy, which is expensive, invasive, and requires special equipment [6,7].

 Saline Sonohysterography can diagnose incomplete septum or postoperative adhesions without another surgical procedure.
-Saline Sonohysterography has the advantage of being easy, inexpensive, and relatively less painful to the patient [8,9].
+Saline Sonohysterography is easy, inexpensive, and relatively less painful to the patient [8,9].

 Aim